rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-class-RootedPath.md

     stack[level] = node
   end

-  //- any nodes at indexes (level < i)
+  //- nodes at indexes (i > level) will
-  //  will be ignored past that point currentLast = level end
+  //  be ignored from this point forward currentLast = level end
 ```